Graphic Design Certificate

 Students admitted to this program enroll in fifteen-week courses through the Department of Fine and Performing arts.
 Courses are available during the day and evening at the Lake Shore and Water Tower campuses.

 For more information on the Graphic Design Certificate, e-mail firstname.lastname@example.org.Apply Now

 Students complete the following six courses (18 credit hours) of undergraduate coursework:

 - Two-Dimensional Design

-- Visual Communications I, II, III
+- Visual Communication I, II, III

-- Computer Graphics I, II
+- Digital Media I, II

 SCPS cannot guarantee full-time student status throughout the length of our certificate programs.
-Courses are offered primarily in the 16 week format during the day.
+Courses are offered primarily in the 16-week format during the day.

 International Students seeking admission to any certificate program in the School of Continuing and Professional Studies are required to demonstrate the ability to study at Loyola University Chicago with the appropriate F-I visa status classification.
 The Office of International Programs is available to assist you regarding the appropriate documentation to study with SCPS.
 Please feel free to contact them at 773.508.7706 or email@example.com.
 Please be advised:

 - You will be required to provide documentation of your ability to finance your tuition, fees, and living expenses.
 Please contact The Office of International Programs at 773.508.7706 for details and the appropriate forms needed.
 SCPS does not provide scholarship assistance for students seeking certificate credentials.